zahariev-webbersof/zahariev-webbersof/README.md

 :seedling: Exploring Technical Content Writing.

-:zap: In my free time I like to deal with various aspects of cybersecurity
+:zap: In my free time I like to deal with various aspects of cybersecurity and software development in general

 :mailbox:You can get in touch with me by email at: webbersof@gmail.com and [Facebook](https://www.facebook.com/mario.zahariev.9)